Lombiq/Orchard-Training-Demo-Module/Readme.md

 ### Using a full Orchard Core source

+**Warning:** At the moment the latest released Orchard Core version is RC1 and it targets the unsupported 3.0 version of .NET Core.
+Since we updates our extensions to 3.1 they won't be compatible anymore.
+Thus for the time being please use the other approach with NuGet packages.

 1. Open an Orchard Core solution.
 You can download or `git clone` Orchard from [GitHub](https://github.com/OrchardCMS/OrchardCore/).
+Be sure to clone to the `master` branch, i.e. the latest released source, as this is what the module is kept up to date with (not the latest `dev` which serves for ongoing development).
-2. Add this project and the Lombiq.VueJs project to the solution (it doesn't matter which solution folder you use but place them next to each other).
+2. Add the Lombiq.VueJs project first, then this one to the solution into folders named exactly Lombiq.VueJs" and "Lombiq.TrainingDemo" (it doesn't matter which folder in the solution' directory you use for them but place them into the same file system folder - the logical solution folder doesn't matter).
 3. Add these two projects as references to the `OrchardCore.Application.Cms.Targets` project (it's in the *src/Targets* solution folder).
 4. Set the `OrchardCore.Cms.Web` project as the startup project if it isn't already and run it (F5 or CTRL+F5).
 5. Setup the website using the "Training Demo" recipe.